**UPDATED January 2019**

 If you’ve been lucky enough to visit Disney World Magic Kingdom, then I guarantee you remember the first time you saw the castle.
-My first glimpse of the castle was in the distance when we were travelling by coach towards the park.
+My first glimpse of the castle was in the distance when we were travelling by bus towards the park.
 That was enough to send shivers through me, but the real magic was when I turned the corner onto Main Street and saw the castle in full glory.
-Here are my tips for visiting Magic Kingdom for the first time.
+There are lots of Magic Kingdom tips and tricks to help you get the most out of your visit.

-I know walking into Magic Kingdom park, I was in awe of the size.
+I know when entering Magic Kingdom park, I was in awe of the size.
 I didn’t know where to look first, and how on earth was I going to take all this in?
 To put it simply, you can’t so don’t try, just enjoy what you’re seeing and don’t worry about what you’re missing otherwise you wont truly enjoy your visit.

-It is possible to see Magic Kingdom in a day, but I guarantee you will be returning for many more visits.
+Are you thinking of visiting magic kingdom in one day?
+It’s certainly possible, but I guarantee you will be returning for many more visits.

 The park itself was the first to open in 1971, and spans 107 acres which is 433,000 square meters, which is bigger than Disneyland in California.
 So don’t worry that you can’t see it all when you look at those figures.